Providing Dental Implants for Patients in Stamford, CT & the Surrounding Areas

 - Improved oral health: Dental implants don’t require reducing other teeth, as a tooth-supported bridge does.
 Because nearby teeth are not altered to support the implant, more of your own teeth are left intact, improving long-term oral health.
 Individual implants also allow easier access between teeth, improving oral hygiene.

 - Durability: Due to their titanium construction, dental implants are very durable.
 With proper care, dental implants last a lifetime.

 - Convenience: Removable dentures are just that; removable.
 Dental implants eliminate the embarrassing inconvenience of removing dentures, as well as the need for messy adhesives to keep them in place.

 Most people are good candidates to get dental implants.
-You must have enough bone in your jaw to allow an implant to be placed in the jawbone.
-You should be free of periodontal disease.
+One requirement is that you must have enough bone in your jaw to allow an implant to be placed in the jawbone.
+You should also be free of periodontal disease.

-Some people want implants to replace teeth that have been missing for years.
-Others may need implants to replace teeth that were extracted recently because of severe decay, periodontal (gum) disease, infection or injury.
-In some cases, the teeth can be extracted and the implant placed at the same time.
-However, if you have a severe infection in a tooth root or your gums, your dentist may wait a few months after removing the teeth to allow the area to heal.
+Dental implants can be used to replace teeth that have been missing for years as well as teeth that were extracted due to severe decay, periodontal gum disease, infection, or injury.
+In some cases, the teeth can be extracted, and the implant placed at the same time.
+However, if you have a severe infection in a tooth root or your gums, the oral surgeon may recommend waiting a few months after removing the teeth to allow the area to heal.

 If you do not have enough bone to support a dental implant, you may be a candidate for bone grafts to help build up and restore bone in the jaw area.
 Commonly called bone grafting or augmentation, if you undergo this procedure prior to dental implants, you will need four to eight months to heal before having the implants can be placed in your jawbone.
 You can wear dentures or a bridge during this time, so you won’t be without teeth.